FishCenSV2/fishCenSV2/README.md

 You can do this in the Colab session itself or on a computer.
 More information on the export arguments can be found [here](https://docs.ultralytics.com/modes/export/#key-features-of-export-mode)

+> [!IMPORTANT]
-**IMPORTANT!** The only argument you should need for exporting is the `imgsz` one.
+> The only argument you should need for exporting is the `imgsz` one.
 Anything else is not likely to be compatible with the way the code is written.
+For our case we can leave out this argument but in the future it would be good to explore smaller sizes for better FPS.

 ### TensorRT Engine
 ---